Selling to the councils

 View standard terms and conditions:

-These are for Forest Heath District Council and St Edmundsbury Borough Council (we may issue a bespoke set of terms and conditions for some contracts but these will be advised upon agreement of goods or services).
+These are for West Suffolk Council (we may issue a bespoke set of terms and conditions for some contracts but these will be advised upon agreement of goods or services).

 Transparency in procurement and contracting

-Suffolk Sourcing is an e-tendering and contract management system jointly operated by West Suffolk councils, Suffolk County Council and Suffolk district and borough councils.
+Suffolk Sourcing is an e-tendering and contract management system jointly operated by West Suffolk Council, Suffolk County Council and Suffolk district and borough councils.

-Suffolk Sourcing is a secure online procurement system, enabling potential suppliers and the general public to electronically:
+Suffolk Sourcing is a secure online procurement system, enabling you to:

-- view and download any current tender opportunities advertised by one of the Suffolk councils
+- See and download any current tender opportunities advertised by one of the Suffolk councils

-- respond to the upload bids/submissions for tenders
+- Respond to and upload bids/submissions for tenders

-- view details of existing contracts currently in operation between us, the county, district and other borough councils.
+- See details of existing contracts currently in operation between Suffolk local authorities and suppliers

 Green business/sustainable procurement